swatidantu/robocomp-blog-web/gsoc/2020/posts/rishabh_baghel/post02.md

 # Speedup in graph creation, separation of GNNs and CNNs and support for DGL and PG

 ## Update about the work:
-We had an issue that the graph creation took a long time when training the model.
-Also we needed to separate the code such that we can have different files for GNNs and CNNs.
+We had an issue that the graph creation took a long time when training the model, also we needed to separate the code such that we can have different files for GNNs and CNNs, along with that a better support for both DGL and PG.

 ## Speedup in graph creation: